RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

   *API keys* are alphanumeric string values that you distribute to application developer customers to grant access to your API.
 You can use API keys together with [Lambda authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html), [IAM roles](https://docs.aws.amazon.com/apigateway/latest/developerguide/permissions.html), or [Amazon Cognito](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html) to control access to your APIs.
 API Gateway can generate API keys on your behalf, or you can import them from a [CSV file](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-key-file-format.html).
 You can generate an API key in API Gateway, or import it into API Gateway from an external source.
 For more information, see [Set up API keys using the API Gateway console](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-setup-api-key-with-console.html).

-## NAT Gateway

-NAT Gateway will be created Public Subnet and Provide access to Private Subnet

-Each NAT gateway is created **in a specific Availability Zone** and implemented with redundancy in that zone.

 ## Amazon EC2